 To prevent man-in-the-middle attacks, each SSH server has a unique identifying code, called a host key.
 These keys prevent a server from forging another server’s key.
 If you connect to a server for the first time or if the server presets a different key then previously, WinSCP will prompt you to verify the key.

 Two major versions of the SSH protocol exist, SSH-2 and SSH-1.
-Most SSH servers nowadays allow modern and secure SSH-2 only.
+Most SSH servers nowadays allow modern and secure SSH-2 only, which is also WinSCP’s default.

 SSH supports data stream compression between the client and the server.
 On slow links, this may increase throughput, while in faster connections the added CPU overhead may actually result in slower transfers, particularly depending on the data type you’re transferring.
 Large text files may still benefit significantly, while binaries may transfer more slowly.
 You may want to experiment to find what works best in your situation.
 Compression may also improve security slightly, in part by rendering known cyphertext attacks more difficult and by providing less data for cryptanalysis.